 If you want to populate more information about the users, you can add a column from mysql.user tables.
 To view the structure of mysql.user table, run the following query.

 Example 2.
-View the Details of Specific Users
+Show the Details of Specific MySQL Users

 Suppose we want to populate all users’ hostname, username, password expiration status, and password change date.
 To do that, run the following query: